 In the event the warrant canary is removed from the company’s page, it means they were asked.

-Most VPNs on the market don't guarantee access to geo-blocked streaming content.
+Most VPNs on the market don't guarantee access to geo-blocked content.
 That being said, we can assure you that VPNBook technology allows you to watch U.S.-based streaming services like Netflix US, UK, and Hulu.

 So, you might face some challenges before you gain access to geo-blocked content.
 Hence, we don't see VPNBook as the ideal VPN for streaming.
 However, several other trustworthy VPNs let you access any streaming platform without breaking a sweat.

 Long explanation: VPNBook offers well-established P2P support, and Torrenting is allowed on all servers.
 A strict no-logs policy is excellent for torrenting as it keeps you and your traffic data anonymous.
 VPNBook does not restrict speed whether you use 1GB or 100GB of bandwidth in. a day